husobee/peerstore/docs/design-document/README.md

 in the PeerStore network is holding any given resource.
 - *Chord* - [The algorithm](../chord_sigcomm.pdf) used to accomplish a DHT in the PeerStore network
-- *RPC* - Remote Proceedure Call, a function or method that can be called from a peer in the network.
+- *RPC* - Remote Procedure Call, a function or method that can be called from a peer in the network.
+- *Web of Trust* - A decentralized trust model where accumulation of keys happen through the trust of interactions.

 ### Structure of Milestone Documentation